Bug report #11965

 calculation of layer's extent.

-#2 Updated by Matthew Yandell-Thomas about 5 years ago
+#2 Updated by Matthew Yandell-Thomas over 5 years ago

 Hi Nathan, just about to test that.
 Disabling them would do the trick for trying this out or do they need to be completely uninstalled?

 After disabling all 'after market' plugins and restarting QGIS the problem still remains

 Plugins used are: Go2Streetview, Dockable Mirror Map, Auto saver and a modified version of the Quick Multi Attribute Edit tool